All Episodes

 So you were on the air once with your story.

-Yes, I did get on once.
+Yes, I did get once.

-No, I I should take that back.
+No, I should take that back.

 All right.

-Well, look at I can't tell you.
+Well, look at, I can't tell you.

 It's one of the reasons I so infrequently do this anymore.

-Um it's they've got the story done when they show up.
+They've got the story done when they show up.

 I don't care how big or small the town in which the media is.